Report Your Injury Immediately

 Employees covered under the Missouri Workers’ Compensation Law

-Every employer that has five or more employees must insure its workers’ compensation obligations with an insurance carrier that is authorized to write such insurance in the state of Missouri by the Department of Insurance, Financial Institutions and Professional Registration, or meet the Division of Workers’ Compensation requirements to self-insure its liabilities.
+Every employer that has five or more employees must insure its workers’ compensation obligations with an insurance carrier that is authorized to write such insurance in the state of Missouri by the Department of Commerce and Insurance, or meet the Division of Workers’ Compensation requirements to self-insure its liabilities.
 Construction industry employers that erect, demolish, alter, or repair improvements are required to carry workers’ compensation insurance if they have one or more employees.
 Railroad, postal and maritime workers are covered by federal laws, not by the Missouri Workers’ Compensation law.

 The Missouri Workers’ Compensation Law does not apply to:

 - Occasional labor performed for a private household